moq-wg/moq-transport/draft-lcurley-warp.md

 This document defines the core behavior for Warp, a live media transport protocol over QUIC.
 Media is split into objects based on the underlying media encoding and transmitted independently over QUIC streams.
-QUIC streams are prioritized based on the delivery order, allowing less important objects to be starved or dropped during congestion.
+QUIC streams are prioritized based on the send order, allowing less important objects to be starved or dropped during congestion.

 --- middle